kowaalczyk/lillian-file-manager/README.md

 A file manager created in electron.js, assignment for software engneering course at MIM UW, spring semester 2017-18.
 https://github.com/kowaalczyk/lillian-file-manager/

+Too learn more about our project, see `PRESENTATION.pdf`.

 ## Features

 Implemented: